 If the ambulance does not take the drunk driver, they have to participate in roadside sobriety tests.
 The officer issued these tests on the spot.
 Any sign that a person cannot complete them satisfactorily usually results in their arrest warrant.
 What happens when the driver refuses to participate in roadside tests after becoming a part of suspected DUI?
 There is no chance that an officer would allow that person to leave the scene, and they are typically immediately arrested.
 This begs the question then of why would someone who has just been pulled over choose definite arrest over the chance of passing the field sobriety tests?

 Arizona is one of the many states in the country that has an implied consent law, which applies to all persons who choose to drive on the state’s roads.
-According to this law, by the mere act of choosing to drive on an Arizona roadway, a driver consents to undergo a test or tests to determine if they have been driving under the influence.
+According to this law, by the mere act of choosing to drive on an Arizona roadway, a driver consents to undergo a test or tests to measure their BAC level to determine if they have been driving under the influence.
 The types of tests issued by law enforcement may be of the driver’s blood, breath, urine, or other bodily substance.

 There are some reasons proffered by defense attorneys as to why their clients are reluctant to submit themselves to a breathalyzer and instead choose to have blood drawn.
 One is that some attorneys believe that breathalyzer tests are unreliable.
 However, there is an argument that is now being raised by defense attorneys that results from blood tests should also be deemed untrustworthy and not be used to hold their clients accountable for driving while under the influence.